kovula/.github/profile/README.md

 **KOVULA** is an open space to explore, learn, and shape ideas into dependable tools and robust environments.

-It encourages a practical, no-nonsense mindset—valuing proven solutions over fashionable trends.
+It encourages a practical, no-nonsense mindset — valuing proven solutions over fashionable trends.

 Everything here grows from curiosity, hands-on learning, and the satisfaction